zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 noicon: true
 ---

-[RabbitMQ](https://www.rabbitmq.com/) is the most widely used open-source message-queue/broker software used today.
-It plays a central role in many distributed systems, and allows messages between decoupled systems to be safely persisted as well as replicated to other nodes.
+[RabbitMQ](https://www.rabbitmq.com/) is the most widely used open-source message-queue/broker software today.
+It plays a central role in many distributed systems and can be configured so that messages between decoupled systems are passed and safely persisted, as well as replicated to other nodes.

-In this reference architecture document, we will explore setting up RabbitMQ in the "default" namespace, to leverage these features using Portworx for providing a reliable persistent storage facility helping make sure no messages are lost.
+In this reference architecture document, we will explore setting up RabbitMQ this way in the "default" namespace, and leverage these features using Portworx for providing a reliable persistent storage layer, helping make sure no messages are lost.

-Specifically, RabbitMQ will use mirrored-queues, with messages persisted, to prevent messages from being lost.
-It should be understood that these High Availability functionality trades off a bit of performance, as by necessity disk-IO is in the critical path of message processing.
+Specifically, our RabbitMQ cluster will use mirrored-queues, so that messages data and metadata is persisted to Portworx volumes, which also are replicated, to prevent messages from being lost.
+This provides multiple layers of redundancy.

+**Note:**</br>It should be understood that regardless of which storage solution is used, High Availability functionality we will strive for here, trades off a bit of performance, by necessity of disk-IO being in the critical path of message processing.
+Although messages can be handled only inside memory (which is much faster) for highest performance, reliability is  partly sacrificed/limited as memory is more finite resource than disk.

 ## Portworx-powered volume provisioning

-RabbitMQ will first need a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) definition that sets the Portworx storage parameter for volume-creation, which are later attached to the pods running the RabbitMQ queue-supporting processes.
+RabbitMQ will first need a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) definition that sets the Portworx storage parameters for volume-creation, which are later attached to the pods running the RabbitMQ queue-supporting processes.

-This _StorageClass_ will be referenced by a [_PersistentVolumeClaims_](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) later in this document, that are used by the RabbitMQ cluster.
+This _StorageClass_ will be referenced by a [PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) created later in this document.
+The PersistentVolume created by that is then used by the RabbitMQ cluster pods.

-The following will setup volume-parameters, specifying it shall have two replica of the data, and requesting it be backed by a high-IO priority storage pool (internally to Portworx, a collection of similar spec disks/devices)
+The following will specifying ieach volume shall have two replica of the data, and requesting it be backed by a high-IO priority storage pool (which internally to Portworx, are a collection of similar spec disks/devices).

 Run:

 ```
 kubectl apply -f - <<'_EOF'
 ---